 - Ferryman, K., & Pitcan, M. (2018).
 Fairness in precision medicine.
-New York: Data & Society Research Institute.
+Data & Society Research Institute.

 - Ferryman, K., & Pitcan, M. (2018).
 What is precision medicine?
 Contemporary issues and concerns primer.
 Data & Society Research Institute.